the wandering chick

 Isselburg

-The surrounding three shots are of the Wasserburg Anholt Castle in the central-western part of Germany.
+This and the two shots below are of the Wasserburg Anholt Castle in the central-western part of Germany.
 It is a moated castle in the town of Isselburg.
 It is one of many castles in Germany that has been turned into a hotel.
 For guests to appreciate the fact that they are staying in a real castle, the rooms and restaurants are typically kept in the style, as much as possible, as when the castle was active.
 The Wasserburg castle was built in the 11th century, but was heavily destroyed in World War II.

 The Cologne Dom